Emergence of Unitarity and Locality from Hidden Zeros at One-Loop Order: Appendix A: Factorization proof

-Thus, we have shown that, on a near loop-zero, the integrand is proportional to the prefactor given \cref{eq:fact-near-zero-int}, and that this prefactor multiples the tree amplitude $\mathcal{A}_{n+2}$ with kinematics as shown in \cref{fig:factor}.
+Thus, we have shown that, on a loop near-zero, the integrand is proportional to the prefactor given \cref{eq:fact-near-zero-int}, and that this prefactor multiples the tree amplitude $\mathcal{A}_{n+2}$ with kinematics as shown in \cref{fig:factor}.
 So, we have proved \cref{eq:fact-near-zero-int} in Tr$(\phi^3)$ theory.
 As always, the proof for $(i, +)$-zeros goes through in an identical manner.

-Since the NLSM $\delta$-shift leaves the nonplanar $c$ variables unchanged, it commutes with imposing this near loop-zero kinematic configuration.
-So, the NLSM factorization can be derived from first going on the Tr$(\phi^3)$ factorization shown in \cref{eq:fact-near-zero-int} and then imposing the $\delta$-shift prescription.
-However, in order to have the same factorization as Tr$(\phi^3)$, we must ensure that the $Y$ variables in the universal prefactor do not get shifted.
-The factorization rules satisfying this requirement are given in the main text.
-Of course, the $\delta$-shift will take us from $\mathcal{A}^{\rm{Tr}(\phi^3)}_{n+2}\to \mathcal{A}^{\rm{NLSM}}_{n+2}$ with the same kinematics shown in \cref{fig:factor}.

 In Ref.~\cite{Arkani-Hamed:2023swr}, the analogous tree-level factorization was proved using classic ``stringy'' integrals that UV-complete Tr$(\phi^3)$ and NLSM tree-level amplitudes.
 In this work, we instead prove this factorization solely from from properties of the ``low-energy'' field-theory object $\mathcal{I}_n$.